SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 including any properties that the subclass inherits --- are assigned a suitable value during initialization.

-When defining a class, you often provide one or two primary initializers that ensure an instance of that class is fully initialized.
-These initializers are also typically called by subclasses as part of their own initialization.

-In addition to these primary initializers, it can be useful to define more convenient secondary initializers for a subclass, which provide simpler or more context-specific ways to create an instance of that subclass.
+To help with this,

-Swift defines two different kinds of initializers for class types to reflect these needs, known as designated initializers and convenience initializers.
+Swift defines two kinds of initializers for class types.
+These are known as designated initializers and convenience initializers.

 .. _Initialization_DesignatedInitializersAndConvenienceInitializers: